Skip navigation

 Assessment method

-This qualification has two stages, each comprising 120 credits.
-In Stage 1, you’ll study a module that brings together perspectives from psychology, anthropology and sociology on children's and young people's development.
+This childhood and youth studies diploma has two stages, each comprising 120 credits.
+In Stage 1, you’ll study a module that brings together perspectives on the development and lived experience of children and young people from psychology, anthropology and sociology.
+You’ll also choose a complementary module that fits your needs and interests.
 In Stage 2, you’ll study a module that explores what it means to be a child in today’s world.
-At each stage, you’ll also choose an optional complementary module that fits your needs and interests.
+You’ll also choose a complementary module that fits your needs and interests.

 How to apply